una-org/una/quick_start.md

-#Quick Start
+Quick Start
+==

 ## Technological Overview

+In Una, there are two kinds of clients:
+- **Screen**: The centralized display that performs the bulk of the processing, usually accessed via a browser on a desktop/laptop.
+- **Controller**: The medium for user input, usually accessed via a browser on a mobile device.

-In Una, a **Screen** refers to the desktop client that is performing the main processing, after receiving inputs from one or many **Controllers**.
-The Una Server acts as a relay between the Screen and the Controller, relaying messages between them.
+The Una Server acts as a relay between the Screen and the Controller(s), passing messages between them.
 By doing so, we can keep the Server footprint small with minimal processing, (as all we are doing is relaying messages between the Screen and Controller).

-The Screen and the Controller comprises of client side JavaScript code, and are connected to the Server via websockets through socket.io.
+Both the Screen and the Controller comprises of client-side JavaScript code, and are connected to the Server via websockets through socket.io.
 The Una Server is written in node.js.

-Una makes it easy for you to write client-to-client code that is supported via websockets, leaving you needing to write little if any server side code.
+Una makes it easy for you to write client-to-client code that is supported via websockets, having you to write little, if any, server-side code.

 ## Una Server Installation

 As Una is a node.js library, you will need to have node.js installed on your server in order to use it.
-Follow one of the instructions below to install node.js on your platform of choice.
+Follow the instructions below to install node.js on your platform of choice.

 Una is available as a package in npm.
-To install Una to your project, simply type the following in your shell:
+To install Una to your project, simply type the following in shell:

 ```shell
 npm install una
 ```